 Our learning program combines a traditional Montessori curriculum with an emphasis on mindfulness, social-emotional development, and leadership skills.
-Our curriculum focuses on the development of a deep understanding of the world and the interrelationships between all living and non-living things.
+The Oneness-Family School curriculum focuses on the development of a deep understanding of the world and the interrelationships between all living and non-living things.

 In the Academy component of our curriculum, students develop skills such as goal setting, cultural awareness, idea synthesis, organization skills, and critical thinking.
 We challenge students to "think big" and support this by encouraging them to keep a global perspective and an awareness of how every action has an impact.
 As a result, our students not only gain the skills they need to be successful in the world, but build the self–awareness and sense of purpose necessary to change the world for the better.

 Let us give the child a vision of the whole universe...
 For all things are part of the universe and are connected with each other to form one whole unity.